Configure Exchange

 Procedure

-2. Connect to Exchange online (without) using MFA.
+2. Connect to Exchange online.

 3. Execute the following PowerShell command to achieve the goal.